ue-too/ue-too/README.md

     board
 </h1>
 <p align="center">
-    board supercharges your canvas element giving it the capabilities to pan, zoom, rotate, and much more.
+    board supercharges your html canvas element giving it the capabilities to pan, zoom, rotate, and much more.
 </p>
 <p align="center">
     <a href="https://www.npmjs.com/package/@niuee/board">